winitzki/scall/tutorial/programming_dhall.md

 For any type `T`, the type `Optional T` is a monoid.
 The `empty` value is `None T`.
-Appending `Some x` to `Some y` must keep one of the values and discard the other.
+Appending `Some x` to `Some y` will just keep one of the values and discard the other.
 This gives two ways of implementing the `append x y` operation.

 We first implement a helper method that selects between two `Optional` values: